buildbot/buildbot/master/docs/developer/rtype-build.rst

         :param integer builderid: builder performing this build
         :param integer buildrequstid: build request being built
-        :param integer slaveid: slave on which this build is performed
+        :param integer workerid: slave on which this build is performed
         :returns: (buildid, number) via Deferred

         Create a new build resource and return its ID.